dd9jn/rfc4880bis/crypto-refresh.md

 ## Algorithms

-{{constants}} lists the core algorithms that OpenPGP uses.
+{{constants}} lists the cryptographic and compression algorithms that OpenPGP uses.
-Adding in a new algorithm is usually simple.
+Adding in a new algorithm is usually simple, in some cases as little as allocating a codepoint and pointing to a reference.
-For example, adding in a new symmetric cipher usually would not need anything more than allocating a constant for that cipher.
-If that cipher had other than a 64-bit or 128-bit block size, there might need to be additional documentation describing how the use of CFB mode would be adjusted.
-Similarly, when DSA was expanded from a maximum of 1024-bit public keys to 3072-bit public keys, the revision of FIPS 186 contained enough information itself to allow implementation.
-Changes to this document were made mainly for emphasis.
+But some algorithm registries need some subtle additional details when a new algorithm is introduced.

 ### Elliptic Curve Algorithms